-Capital Liquidity Pillar 1 Pillar 2 Pillar 3 Capital Risk coverage Containing leverage Risk management and supervision Market discipline Global liquidity standards and supervisory monitoring All Banks Quality and level of capital Raising minimum common equity to 4.5% of riskweighted assets, after deductions.
-A capital conservation buffer comprising common equity of 2.5% of riskweighted assets brings the total common equity standard to 7%.
-Constraints on a bank's discretionary distributions will be imposed when it falls into the buffer range.
-A contracted buffer within a range of 0-2.5% comprising common equity will apply when credit growth is judged to result in an unacceptable build-up of systematic risk.
-Capital loss absorption at the point of non-viability.
-Allowing capital instruments to be written off or converted to common viability.
-Revisions to the standardised approaches for calculating eredit risk: market risk: credit valuation adjustment risk, and credit valuation adjustment risk, and constraints constraints constraints constraints constraints constraints constraints conterparty credit risk More stringent requirements for measuring exposure; conterparty credit risk More stringent requirements for measuring exposure; conterparty credit risk More stringent requirements for measuring exposure; contribution and higher capital for inter-financial sector exposures.
-Reducing requirements for rake exposure; contribution and increasing requirements for rakies exposure; contribution and increasing requirements for rakies exposure; contribution and increasing requirements for rakies exposure; contributing the number of approaches for calculating capital chancial sector exposures.
-Capital requirements for exposures to central counterparties (CCPs) and equity investments for rakies exposures.
-Capital requirements for exposures to central counterparties for exposures to ensure adequate capital equipation and support a resilient financial system.
-A revised output floor, based on Basel III standardised approaches, limits the regulatory capital benefits that a bank using internal models can derive relative to the standardised approaches.
-A non-riskbased leverage ratio including off-balance sheet exposures is meant to serve as meant to serve as risk-based capital risk-based capital requirement.
-It also helps contain of leverage. both quantitative indice Supplemental Pillar 2 requirements address firm-wide governance and risk management, including the risk of off-balance sheet exposures and securiti- sation activities, sound compensation practices, stress testing, corporate governance and super- visory colleges.
-Interest testing book (IRRBB) if RBBB management process: enhanced disclosure for a bank's updated for a bank's updated standardised approach.
-Revised Pillar 3 disclosu- ments Consolidated and enhan- ced framework,- the reforms to the Basel framework.
-Introduces a dashboard of banks' key pudential metrics The Liquidity Coverage Ratio (LCR) requires banks to have sufficient requires banks to have sufficient requires banks to have sufficient.
-The good systressed funding scenario that is specified by supervisors.
-The longer-term, structural Net Stable Funding Ratio (NSFR) is designed to address flquidity mismatches.
+Capital Risk coverage Revisions to the standardised approaches for calculating Pillar 2 Pillar 3 Revisions to the standardised lating rage Containing leverage Risk management and supervision Market discipline Global liquidity standards and supervisory monitoring Raising minimum common equity to 4.5% of riskweighted assets, after deductions.
+A capital conservation buffer comprising common equity \$1.5% of riskweighted assets brings the to of risk-weighted assets brings the to of risk-weighted assets brings the to of risk-weighted assets brings the to a bank's discretionary distributions will be imposed when it falls into the buffer range.
+A countervalical buffer within a range of 0-2.5% comprising common equity will apply when credit growth is judged to result in an unacceptable build-up of ron-viable in shall resture moral equity acapital instruments to be written off or converted to common written off or converted to common equity will reduce moral harden as a basorption at the point of or converted to common written off or converted to common equity will reduce moral harden as a basorption at the point and off or converted to common equity will reduce moral harden as a basorption at the point and a provided to be non-viable.
+This will reduce moral harden as a bank is judged to be a bank is judged to be a bank is judged to be a bank is judged to be a bank is judged to be a bank is judged to to be a bank is judged to to be a bank is judged to be a bank is judged to be a bank is judged to be a -th A non-riskbased laverage ratio including off-balance sheet exposures is meant to serve as a backstop to the risk-based capital requirement.
+It also helps contain systemwide build-up of leverage.
+Supplemental Pillar 2 requirements address firm-wide governance and risk management, including the risk of off-balance sheet exposures and securiti- sation activities, sound compensation practices, valuation practices, valuation practices, valuation practices, valuation practices, stress testing, corporate governance and super- visory colleges.
+Interest rate risk in the banking book (IRRBB) Extensive guidance on expectations for a bank's IRRBB management process: enhanced disclosure requirements; strictic requirements; strictic outlier banks; updated standardised approach.
+Revised pillar 3 disclosurerequirements Consolidated and enhanced framework, rowering all the reforms to the Basel framework.
+Introduces a dashboard of banks' key prudential metrics The Liquidity Coverage Ratio (LCR) requires banks to have sufficient high-quality liquid assets to withstand a 30-day stressed funding scenario that is specified by supervisors.
+The longer-term, structural Net Stable Funding Ratio (NSFR) is designed to address liquidity mismatches.
 It covers the entire balance sheet and provides incentives for banks to use stable sources of funding.
-The Committee's 2008 guidance Principles for Sound Liquidity Risk Management and Supervision takes account of fessons learned during the crisis.
-It is based on a fundamental review of sound practices for managing liquidity risk in banking organisations.
-Supervisory monitoring and analysing liquidity visis the bank and system-wide level.
-Large exposures regime established SBIS The Commutee location by course system to meeting the BaseIIII risk-based capita financial system.
-The Committee also de banks (D-SIBs). carry important barris (e-sheav paing a metrobology unar includ I and leverage ratio requirements, G-SIBs must have higher loss eveloped principles on the assessment methodology and the higher included principles on the assessment methodology and the higher higher higher the aes bourt quartuteurve interce s absorbency capacity to re gher loss absorbency requi ators and quantarize retritent flect the greater risks that the rement for domestic system hey pose to the nically important Large exposures regime exiations red to mitigate systemic risks arising from interlinkages across financial institutions and concentrated exposures.
+The Committee's 2008 guidance Principles for Sound Liquidity Risk Management and Supervision takes account of lessons learned during the crisis, it is based on a fundamental review of sound practices for managing liquidity risk in banking organisations.
+Supervisory monitoring The liquidity framework includes a common set of intraday and longerterm monitoring metrics to assist supervisors in identifying and analysing liquidity risk trends at both the bank and system-wide level.